rv-silva/tucunare/aws-eks/README.md

 $ terraform apply -var-file="<ENV>.tfvars"
 ```

-Note that this example may create resources which cost money.
+Note that this deployment may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements